-In a world where our environment is deteriorating more quickly than we can keep up with, turning to a more environmentally friendly source of fuel is paramount.
-Hemp biofuel has been a known option since the days of Henry Ford, who was a supporter of hemp as a replacement for typical petroleum fuel.
+In a world where our environment is deteriorating more and more every day, we need to turn to more environmentally friendly resources, especially for fuel.
+Hemp biofuel was discovered to be an alternative option for fuel since the days of Henry Ford, who was a supporter of hemp as a replacement for typical petroleum fuel.
 However, America’s dependence on petroleum has only grown since the early 1900’s.
-Now, America has almost depleted its sources of petroleum and has begun to get fossil fuels from other countries.
+Now, America has almost depleted its sources of petroleum and has begun to harvest fossil fuels from other countries.
 This is expensive and unsustainable.

 A great option for an alternative, hemp fuel is produced from hemp’s waste products, which leave behind methanol and ethanol.
 One acre of hemp can produce about 1,000 gallons of fuel.
 On the other hand, petroleum oil is becoming more and more scarce.